Personal Intuition and a Rite of Passage

 Hunting season is coming up in a couple of months and my 13-year-old nephew, Robbie is not sure what he’s going to say in response to his father’s annual invitation.
-Every year “the boys” take off for a week into the Pennsylvania back woods to bag a deer.
+Every year “the boys” take a week off from being a professional roofing contractor Fayetteville NC and head into the back woods for a week or so to bag a deer.
 My brother, his father has been doing this since he was a kid of about the same age as Robbie.

 Robbie shot and killed his first buck last year.
-His father and the other guys gave him huge kudos and made a big deal – practically renting a party bus to gather everyone up for a celebration.
+His father and the other guys gave him huge kudos and made a big deal.
 From all outside appearances Robbie looked very pleased with himself.
 He was pumped up at how proud he made his father feel.

 Recently, Robbie was spending the weekend with Brad and me and the annual hunting trip in the Fall came up in conversation.
 Little by little, it became apparent that something was bothering young Rob.
 Since Brad and I deplore hunting we usually don’t even talk about the subject, but since he brought it up we listened out of respect.